alexi.sh

 IAM over-permissioned service accountElevation of Privilege326Medium

 This matrix tells you where to focus first: GitHub and AWS root account protection, plus .env leak prevention.
-Everything else is important but not first in queue.
+The rest matters too, but it is not first in line.

-For reference on CVSS 3.1 scoring of specific vulnerabilities in your dependencies, the NVD database (nvd.nist.gov) provides base scores for CVEs; environmental and temporal modifiers let you adjust scores to your deployment context.
+You may want CVSS 3.1 scores for specific flaws in your dependencies.
+The NVD database (nvd.nist.gov) gives base scores for CVEs.
+Environmental and temporal modifiers let you tune those scores to your own deployment.

 Mitigations by tier